 - Greater efficacy was observed when both drugs were delivered within the Nanocell compared to the individual drugs administered in combination, illustrating the advantage of using the Nanocell to deliver combinations of drugs.

-- In addition, data on white blood cell counts showed that the Nanocell format also provides a safety advantage compared to positive controls.
+- Furthermore, data on white blood cell counts indicated that the Nanocell format also offers a safety advantage compared to positive controls.

-- Finally, data in the Nature paper demonstrated that the unique format of the Nanocell has the potential to overcome resistance mechanisms of cancer.
+- Lastly, data in the Nature paper demonstrated that the unique format of the Nanocell has the potential to overcome resistance mechanisms of cancer.

-Based on these exciting and compelling data which demonstrate the potential to achieve unprecedented efficacy and safety, Cerulean is working rapidly to complete additional preclinical studies with its own Nanocell oncology candidate and plans to enter human clinical trials in the near term.
+Based on these exciting and persuasive data, which showcase the potential to achieve unparalleled efficacy and safety, our Canadian medstore is working swiftly to complete additional preclinical studies with its own Nanocell oncology candidate and plans to initiate human clinical trials in the near future.